conradakunga/Blog/_posts/2024-12-19-customizing-object-equality-in-c-net.md

 };
 ```

 Unsurprisingly, it returns `false`.
-Remember, for a `class`, equality means [reference equality](https://essentialcsharp.com/reference-equality-versus-value-equality) - both references point at the same object.
+Remember, for a `class` equality means [reference equality](https://essentialcsharp.com/reference-equality-versus-value-equality) - both references point at the same object.

 We could solve this problem by making the type a `Record`.